gosub-com/Zurfur/README.md

 Structs are passed to functions by value or by reference, whichever is more efficient.
 So, `var a = Multiply(b,c)` would pass `b` and `c` by value if they are integers, or by reference if they are large matricies.

+Structs can be initialized by a constructor or using named field parameters:

+    var a = MyPoint(1,2)
+    var b = MyPoint(X: 3, Y: 4)

 #### Enums